 “No one told me that losing a child would bring such lasting grief and sorrow.
 I didn’t know that I would feel so alone or so changed.”
 Parents Left Behind helps bring bereaved parents together with others who share this same journey — working together to survive the storm of grief and move forward with their lives.

-Our 2019 seminar is scheduled for August 24.
+Our next seminar will be held August 24, 2019.
 Contact us if you would like details as they become available.

 You are not Alone